-The following letter was written in 1839 by Margaret Morrison McCorkle (Mrs.

-Robert McCorkle) to her daughter in Indiana, Elmira Sloane McCorkle Roache, wife
+The following letter was written in 1839 by Margaret Morrison McCorkle (Mrs. Robert McCorkle) to her daughter in Indiana, Elmira Sloane McCorkle Roache, wife of Dr. Stephen Roache.

-Dyer County W: T:

-April 2 1839
+Dyer County W: T: April 2 1839

-This is exactly the same phrase that Margaret Morrison McCorkle's sister, Mary Morrison, used in a letter

-Mary wrote from Hillsboro, Coffee County, Tennessee, on July 29, 1857, to Mary's nephew, Joseph
+&lt;sup>2 This is exactly the same phrase that Margaret Morrison McCorkle's sister, Mary Morrison, used in a letter Mary wrote from Hillsboro, Coffee County, Tennessee, on July 29, 1857, to Mary's nephew, Joseph Pinkney Morrison.

-Pinkney Morrison.
-69